 Jack does nothing all day except [to] eat and sleep.

 He isn't interested in anything except eating and sleeping.

 Jack ate all but one hamburger.

-Brian planned on attending a job fair, but the line to get in wrapped around the block.
+Brian planned on attending a job fair, but the line was very long.
 (It discouraged him..)

-Brian planned on attending a job fair, though the line to get in wrapped around the block.
+Brian planned on attending a job fair though the line was very long.
 (He stood in it anyway.)

 Demonstrators protested because of high unemployment. reason